RamiBrown/Movie-Trivia/README.md

 ## Deployment

 - The website is deployed on GitHub Pages, ensuring it is accessible to a wide audience.
-Deployment steps included setting the GitHub repository settings to serve the pages from the main branch.

 ## Bugs